intelliants/subrion-template-startup/README.md

 > This manual covers development of visual styles.
 To learn more about Subrion template structure and configuration options, please refer to Subrion Extensions wiki page: `URL_TO_SUBRION_WIKI`

-The Kickstart template is setup to use [Gulp](http://gulpjs.com/) to compile LESS (with source maps), run it through [AutoPrefixr](https://github.com/postcss/autoprefixer), optimize images, and syncs changes across local development devices with [BrowserSync](https://browsersync.io/docs/gulp/), with flexibility to add any additional tasks via the Gulpfile.
+The startup template is setup to use [Gulp](http://gulpjs.com/) to compile LESS (with source maps), run it through [AutoPrefixr](https://github.com/postcss/autoprefixer), optimize images, and syncs changes across local development devices with [BrowserSync](https://browsersync.io/docs/gulp/), with flexibility to add any additional tasks via the Gulpfile.
 Alternatively, you can use [Prepros](https://prepros.io/) or whatever else y ou prefer to compile the LESS and manage the JavaScript.

 ### Prerequisites

-In root folder of Kickstart template run:
+In root folder of startup template run:
 ```
 npm i
 ```